IFTTT/SparkleMotion/README.md

 ## Custom animations
 Sparkle Motion also supports customized animations through extending `Animation` class.
 There are 3 methods in `Animation` class that you might be interested:

 * `onAnimate(View v, float offset, float offsetInPixel)`: main method to override to provide customized animation.
-The `offset` value is ranged within [-1, 1].
+The `offset` value is ranged within [-1, 1]. **Note that for Decor animations, `offsetInPixel` will always be 0 as they are not part of the ViewPager and are not scrolled along with the ViewPager by default.**
 * `onAnimateOffScreenLeft(View v, float offset, float offsetInPixel)` (optional): this method will be called when `offset` < -1, which means the page is currently to the left of the screen.
 * `onAnimateOffScreenRight(View v, float offset, float offsetInPixel)`(optional): this method will be called when `offset` > 1, which means the page is currently to the right of the screen.